Myocardial infarction

 Treatment of an MI is time-critical.
 Aspirin is an appropriate immediate treatment for a suspected MI.
 Nitroglycerin or opioids may be used to help with chest pain; however, they do not improve overall outcomes.
 Supplemental oxygen is recommended in those with low oxygen levels or shortness of breath.
 In a STEMI, treatments attempt to restore blood flow to the heart and include percutaneous coronary intervention (PCI), where the arteries are pushed open and may be stented, or thrombolysis, where the blockage is removed using medications.
 People who have a non-ST elevation myocardial infarction (NSTEMI) are often managed with the blood thinner heparin, with the additional use of PCI in those at high risk.
 In people with blockages of multiple coronary arteries and diabetes, coronary artery bypass surgery (CABG) may be recommended rather than angioplasty.
 After an MI, lifestyle modifications, along with long-term treatment with aspirin, beta blockers and statins, are typically recommended.

 Worldwide, about 15.9 million myocardial infarctions occurred in 2015.
 More than 3 million people had an ST elevation MI, and more than 4 million had an NSTEMI.
 STEMIs occur about twice as often in men as women.
 About one million people have an MI each year in the United States.
-In the developed world, the risk of death in those who have had an STEMI is about 10%.
+In the developed world, the risk of death in those who have had a STEMI is about 10%.
 Rates of MI for a given age have decreased globally between 1990 and 2010.
 In 2011, an MI was one of the top five most expensive conditions during inpatient hospitalizations in the US, with a cost of about $11.5 billion for 612,000 hospital stays.

 Terminology

-Myocardial infarction (MI) refers to tissue death (infarction) of the heart muscle (myocardium) caused by ischaemia, the lack of oxygen delivery to myocardial tissue.
+Myocardial infarction (MI) refers to tissue death (infarction) of a part of the heart muscle (myocardium), caused by ischemia, the lack of oxygen delivery to myocardial tissue.
 It is a type of acute coronary syndrome, which describes a sudden or short-term change in symptoms related to blood flow to the heart.
-Unlike the other type of acute coronary syndrome, unstable angina, a myocardial infarction occurs when there is cell death, which can be estimated by measuring by a blood test for biomarkers (the cardiac protein troponin).
+Unlike the other type of acute coronary syndrome, unstable angina, a myocardial infarction occurs when there is cell death, which can be estimated by measuring a blood test for biomarkers (the cardiac protein troponin).
 When there is evidence of an MI, it may be classified as an ST elevation myocardial infarction (STEMI) or Non-ST elevation myocardial infarction (NSTEMI) based on the results of an ECG.

 The phrase "heart attack" is often used non-specifically to refer to myocardial infarction.
-An MI is different from—but can cause—cardiac arrest, where the heart is not contracting at all or so poorly that all vital organs cease to function, thus might lead to death.
+An MI is different from — but can cause — cardiac arrest, where the heart is not contracting at all or so poorly that all vital organs cease to function, thus leading to death.
 It is also distinct from heart failure, in which the pumping action of the heart is impaired.
 However, an MI may lead to heart failure.